MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Cost guardrails**.
 Use governance policies to restrict resource types, configurations, and locations.
 Additionally, use role-based access control to block actions that can lead to overspending.
 >
 > - **Choose the right resources**.
-You selection of VM plan sizes and SKUs have a direct impact on the overall cost.
+Your selection of VM plan sizes and SKUs have a direct impact on the overall cost.
 Choose VMs based on workload characteristics.
-Is the workload CPU intensive or does it run interruptable processes?
-Each SKU has associated disk options that impacts the overall cost.
+Is the workload CPU intensive or does it run interruptible processes?
+Each SKU has associated disk options that impact the overall cost.
 >
 > - **Choose the right capabilities for dependent resources**.
 Save on backup storage costs for the vault-standard tier using Azure Backup Storage reserved capacity.
 It offers a discount when you commit to a reservation for either one year or three years.
 >